ibm-cloud-docs/FileStorage/working-with-snapshots.md

 ## Viewing the amount of Snapshot space that is used

-The pie chart at the top of the **Details** page displays how much space is used and how much space is left.
+The pie chart on the **Details** page displays how much space is used and how much space is left.
 You receive notifications when you reach space thresholds – 75 percent, 90 percent, and 95 percent.

 ## Changing the amount of Snapshot space for a volume